 From the three routes remaining after the initial screening, eight plans were developed.
 These plans were studied, investigated, and evaluated in more detail then originally planned in the original POS.
-The additional investigations and evaluations resulted from information and assessments conducted to date, concerns of state agencies, and also following recommendation by the Susitna Steering Committee, refer to Appendix A - Correspondence.
-The additional investigations and evaluations, consisting mainly of environmental fieldwork, and geological and topographical mapping and subsurface borings, provided a better data base upon which to make a selection.
+The additional investigations and evaluations resulted from information and assessments conducted to date, concerns of state agencies, and also following recommendation by the Susitna Steering Committee, Refer to Appendix A - Correspondence.
+The additional investigation and evaluations, consisting mainly of environmental fieldwork, and geological mapping and drilling, provided a better data base upon which to make a selection.

-The plans are presented below and are also shown schematically in Figures 2.6 through 2.9.
+The plans are presented below and are also shown schematically in Figures 2.4 through 2.8.